MRR Should Really be Called ‘MRRR’ Due to GAAP Accounting Rules

 MRR could be more accurately described as “MRRR” or monthly recurring revenue representation.
 MRR is a normalized number that provides a good representation of your monthly recurring revenues, but it is not actual revenues that you can legitimately recognize under GAAP.

-This volatility can make it look like your business has changed when the only thing at work is accounting rules around the timing of when you can recognize revenue.
-Below is an example that may help illustrate this.
+This volatility can make it look like your business has changed when the only thing that has really changed are the accounting rules around the timing of recognizing revenue.
+Here’s an example that may help illustrate this concept.

-A customer signs a one-year agreement for $1,200.
-In our example, an implementation is required, and the customer doesn’t go live until May 1.
-Under current GAAP revenue recognition rules, you then start recognizing revenue on May 1.
+Say a customer signs a one-year agreement for $1,200.
+In this example, an implementation is required, and the customer doesn’t go live until May 1st.
+Thus, under current GAAP revenue recognition rules, you’ll start recognizing revenue on May 1st.
 That means your reportable revenue for January to April is $0 per month ($0/4 months).
-Then from May to December, it is $150 per month ($1,200/8 months).
+Then from May to December, revenue is reported as $150 per month ($1,200/8 months).

-For creating your GAAP financial statements, this is great.
-For the subscription metrics that you need to help understand your customer behavior and make business decisions, this is trouble.
+This is a great process for creating your GAAP financial statements.
+However, it spells trouble for the subscription metrics that you need to understand your customer behavior and make business decisions.

-It gets even more misleading at renewal time!
-One year from now, the customer renews.
-For reportable revenue purposes, because there is no implementation required (they are already live), you can keep recognizing revenue.
-But, now for the second term, the $1,200 is spread over all 12 months.
-So, instead of $150/month in recognized revenue, it is $100/month.
-If you were to use the reportable revenue numbers in your metrics, it would look like the customer downgraded from 150/month to 100/month!
-By contrast, the MRR schedule is giving us exactly what we need for our metrics: Representation of customer/contract behavior.
+GAAP-compliant MRR reporting gets even more misleading at renewal time.
+For reportable revenue purposes, because there’s no implementation required upon contract renewal (they’re already live), you can keep recognizing revenue.
+But, now for the second term, the same $1,200 is spread across all 12 months.
+So, instead of $150/month your recognized revenue is $100/month.
+If you were to use the reportable revenue numbers in your metrics, it would look like the customer downgraded from $150 to $100 per month.
+By contrast, the MRRR schedule is giving us exactly what we need for our metrics: accurate representation of customer/contract behavior.

-This customer did NOT downgrade, they renewed.
-We have a positive event that could easily be misinterpreted if the wrong building blocks are used for your metrics.
+This customer didn’t downgrade, they renewed.
+This is a positive event that could easily be misinterpreted if the wrong building blocks are used for your internal metrics.

-MRR (and the metrics built from the foundation MRR provides) are about representing customer/contract behavior to enable business decisions.
+MRRR (and the metrics built from the foundation it provides) is about representing customer/contract behavior to enable wise business decisions.
 Reportable revenue is about GAAP accounting rules, timing, and creating financial statements.
-Using one for the other will lead to misconceptions, faulty decisions, or incorrect financial statements.
+Using a single metric for both purposes will lead to misconceptions, faulty decisions, or incorrect financial statements.